snoxford/Everythingmarkets/README.md

 - Visualization of predicted vs. actual stock prices

 # List of Python Codes in this project (in reverse chronological order):
+- Added 2024 Standard Deviation to Previous Code to List 500 S&P 500 Stocks and their 2024 Returns
 - New year 2025 code to fetch 2024 returns of 500 S&P 500 companies
 - Simple code to import daily trading volume for MSFT, GOOG, QQQ and SPY using yFinance
 - Code to add Moving Average Convergence Divergence (MACD) to identify trend changes